 - Using a VPN on all networks and connected devices

-- Limiting what information can be saved and stored, and controlling where it is stored
+- Limiting what information can be saved and stored, and control where it is stored

 - Prohibiting certain types of emails and attachments through filters

-- Prohibiting use of public networks outside the office
+- Prohibiting the use of public networks outside the office

 - Changing WP login information from the default